applydigital/ai-engineering/docs/src/content/docs/claude-bedrock/07-build-a-feature.md

 ### Step 3: Human Review

 1. Take a step away from Claude and test the changes.
-    - Usually at this point, we suggest spinning up the local environment and testing the new functionality by hand, but do your own due dilligence as you see fit.
+    - Usually at this point, we suggest spinning up the local environment and testing the new functionality by hand, but do your own due diligence as you see fit.

 ### Step 4a: Making small Changes
 1. If the bugs/adjustments are trivial (i.e. the spec does not need to be modified), you can choose to manually fix it or instruct Claude to do so for you.